 Notification of Spills

-Notwithstanding other requirements of law, as soon as any Person responsible for a facility or operation, or responsible for emergency response for a facility ot operation has information of any known or suspected release of materials which are resulting or may result in Illegal Discharges of Pollutants discharging into the Storm Water, the Storm Drainage System, MS4, or Waters of the State, said person shall take all necessary steps to ensure the discovery, containment, and cleanup of such release to protect the health, safety and welfare of the public and to mitigate damage to the environment and the MS4.
+Notwithstanding other requirements of law, as soon as any Person responsible for a facility or operation, or responsible for emergency response for a facility or operation has information of any known or suspected release of materials which are resulting or may result in Illegal Discharges of Pollutants discharging into the Storm Water, the Storm Drainage System, MS4, or Waters of the State, said person shall take all necessary steps to ensure the discovery, containment, and cleanup of such release to protect the health, safety and welfare of the public and to mitigate damage to the environment and the MS4.

 In the event of a release of hazardous materials, said person shall immediately notify emergency response agencies of the occurrence via emergency dispatch services (911) and the Administrator via telephone or electronic communication.
 Emergency